Action-angle coordinates for surface group representations in genus zero: Introduction

 \subsection{The results}

-Let $\Sigma_n$ denote a connected and oriented surface of genus zero with $n\geq 3$ punctures.
-A pants decomposition of $\Sigma_n$ consists of $n-2$ pair of pants.
-Given such a pants decomposition, we associate to every Deroin-Tholozan representation a combinatorial object.
-It consists of a chain of $n-2$ geodesic triangles $\Delta_0,\ldots,\Delta_{n-3}$ in the upper half-plane $\Hyp$ constructed as follows.
-The vertices are the fixed points of the images of the boundary curves of each pair of pants.
-These exist by total ellipticity.
-Two vertices are connected by a geodesic segment if the corresponding curves belong to the same pair of pants.
-This defines a chain of triangles as illustrated by the figure below.
+Let $\Sigma_n$ denote a connected and oriented surface of genus zero with $n\geq 3$ labelled punctures.
+We fix a pants decomposition $\mathcal P$ of $\Sigma_n$ and a Deroin-Tholozan representation $\phi\colon\pi_1(\Sigma_n)\to\psl$.
+To each of the $n-2$ pairs of pants $P_0,\ldots,P_{n-3}$ in $\mathcal P$, we associate a geodesic triangle $\Delta_i$ in the upper half-plane whose vertices are the unique fixed points of the images of the three boundary curves of $P_i$ (we use that $\phi$ is totally elliptic).
+Two vertices are joined by a geodesic segment if they correspond to two boundary curves of the same pair of pants.
+This produces a chain of $n-2$ geodesic triangles $\Delta_0,\ldots,\Delta_{n-3}$ in the upper half-plane, see Figure ~\ref{fig:introduction}.

-The rotations around the common vertices of two consecutive triangles in the chain give a maximal Hamiltonian torus action.
-Let $a_i$ be twice the area of the triangle $\Delta_i$ and $\gamma_i$ be the angle between the triangles $\Delta_{i-1}$ and $\Delta_i$ measured at their common vertex.
+We explain in Section ~\ref{sec:polygonal-model} that rotating around the common vertices of two consecutive triangles in the chain defines a maximal Hamiltonian torus action on each Deroin-Tholozan relative character variety.
+We denote by $a_i$ the double of the area of the triangle $\Delta_i$ and by $\gamma_i$ the angle between the triangles $\Delta_{i-1}$ and $\Delta_i$ as on Figure ~\ref{fig:introduction} (the parameters $\gamma_i$ are defined formally in Section ~\ref{sec:complex-proj-coordinates}).

-\begin{thmx} If we set $\sigma_i:=\gamma_1+\ldots+\gamma_i$, then
+\begin{thmx} If we set $\sigma_i\coloneqq\gamma_1+\ldots+\gamma_i$, then

-are action-angle coordinates for the Deroin-Tholozan relative character variety. \end{thmx}
+are action-angle coordinates for each Deroin-Tholozan relative character variety. \end{thmx}

+Theorem ~\ref{thm:action-angle-coordinates} says that the dynamical system induced by rotating the triangles around their common vertices is integrable with canonical coordinates $\big\{a_1,\ldots,a_{n-3},\sigma_1,\ldots,\sigma_{n-3}\big\}$.
 The notion of \emph{action-angle coordinates} refers to the canonical coordinates of an integrable system in the sense of the Arnold-Liouville Theorem, see e.g.\ \cite{Can01}.
-Theorem \ref{thm:action-angle-coordinates} says that the dynamical system induced by rotating the triangles around their common vertices is integrable with canonical coordinates $\big\{a_1,\ldots,a_{n-3},\sigma_1,\ldots,\sigma_{n-3}\big\}$.
-In fact, the dynamics correspond to the maximal Hamiltonian torus action on the Deroin-Tholozan relative character variety defined in \cite{DeTh19} by considering the twist flows \emph{à la Goldman} along the separating curves defining the pants decomposition of $\Sigma_n$.
-This action equips the Deroin-Tholozan relative character variety with the structure of a \emph{symplectic toric manifold}.
-We deduce Theorem \ref{thm:action-angle-coordinates} from
+In fact, the dynamics corresponds to the maximal Hamiltonian torus action on each Deroin-Tholozan relative character variety defined in \cite{DeTh19} by considering the twist flows \emph{à la Goldman} along the separating curves defining the pants decomposition of $\Sigma_n$.
+This action equips each Deroin-Tholozan relative character variety with the structure of a \emph{symplectic toric manifold}.
+We deduce Theorem ~\ref{thm:action-angle-coordinates} from